ARyaskov/metro-ru/README.md

 - create a common data dir in bundle
 - automatically push browser minified version to CDN
 - create super-minimal (<10 KBytes; now it's 40 KBytes) version for browser
-- weird bug with CJS in TS5.5+, we'll stay on 5.4 so far

 # API